 - If you owe an amount back to CU, you should write a check payable to the University of Colorado and deposit it to into the appropriate SpeedType using the Cash Receipt form (using Account Code 013109).
 A validated Cash Receipt form should be attached to the expense report before submission.

-One more thing: If you used your Travel Card to pay for an Official Function meal, don’t mark it as a Personal expense.
+Note: If you used your Travel Card to pay for an Official Function meal, don’t mark it as a Personal expense.
 Instead -- select Expense Type Official Function -- and exclude that individual meal from your Itinerary.